 Speaking of alcohol, Virginia has a lot of good wineries in the Shenandoah Valley.
 Depending on traffic, it’s about an hour to 1.5 hour drive to the wineries.
 If you’re visiting from out of town, you could rent a car, or take a tour so you don’t drink and drive.
 Consider this winery tour from DC with Sourced Adventures we did last summer.
 Great wines and beautiful scenery, especially at Blue Valley Vineyards pictured below.

-9) Seafood from the Municipal Fish Market – Oldest in the US
+9) Seafood from the Municipal Fish Market – The Oldest Seafood Market in the USA

 One of our favorite things to do in summer is to visit the nation’s oldest fish market, The Municipal Fish Market, along the Potomac River.
 We typically grab some boiled shrimp, crab cakes and maybe a piece of deep fried salmon (totally delicious) and some hush puppies and cole slaw.
 It’s then less than 10 minutes walk to sit across from the Jefferson Memorial on the Tidal Basin.
 We’re shocked that we’ve never seen anybody else enjoying a picnic here because it’s pretty fantastic!